Hey Au Pairs,

 In fact, host families need au pairs more than you need them!
 Even if you can’t find the perfect family within the timeline you’d hoped, they will come around.
 It’s better to hold out for a family who respects your needs and shares your values than to jump into a situation which you might come to regret.

 Need some guidance on the sorts of questions you should be asking your potential host family?
-We created a YouTube video to help guide you in the right direction.
+Watch this video on how to find the right host family.

 3. It’s not about the money, it’s about the experience

 You probably know by now that becoming an au pair isn’t going to make you rich.
 It's the experience of living in a foreign country and getting out of your comfort zone that counts here, not the money.

 During your gap year, you could stay at home for a year and work in your local shop.
 Or, you could jet off to the other side of the world, not worry about rent, food or bills for a year and also earn a little extra pocket money too.